 Okjökull was the smallest glacier in Iceland and is now the first glacier which has been declassified by glaciologists.
 This glacier is now considered "dead" due to effects of global warming.
-U.S. scientists made a movie about the story of this glacier, and, as this movie was shown in Iceland for the first time, they organized a hike to the top of the Ok mountain so we can get a chance to witness these changes.
+U.S. scientists made a movie about the story of this glacier, and, as this movie was first screened in Iceland, they organized a hike to the top of the Ok so we could get a chance to witness these changes.
 I had the opportunity to take part in it.

 The name Okjökull probably does not mean much to you, although this glacier has a very interesting story.
 It is the first glacier to be considered dead by glaciologists, due to global warming.
 Its story has recently been told through a short a movie named “Not Ok”.
 The goal of the movie is not to be spectacularly dramatic, but rather to describe a contemporary concrete impact of global warming at a human scale.
 All glaciers in Iceland are predicted to be gone by 2200.

 The movie was aired in BióParadís the 17th of August, in addition, a tour was organized the next day to hike the remains of the glacier, and learn more about its story.